Cray-HPE/docs-csm/operations/kubernetes/Restore_Postgres.md

     These will be needed in the steps below.
 List the files in the `postgres-backup` S3 bucket and if the files exist, download the dump and secrets out of the S3 bucket.
     The `cray artifacts` CLI can be used list and download the files.
 Note that the `.psql` file contains the database dump and the .manifest file contains the secrets.

+    1. Setup the `CRAY_CREDENTIALS` environment variable to permit simple CLI operations needed while restoring the Keycloak database.
+See [Authenticate an Account with the Command Line](../security_and_authentication/Authenticate_an_Account_with_the_Command_Line.md).

     1. List the available backups.

         ```bash